-In the January 1, 2012 actuarial valuation, the projected unit credit actuarial cost method was used.
+The interim actuarial valuation report for the fiscal year December 31, 2013 was based on the January 1, 2012 actuarial valuation, the projected unit credit actuarial cost method was used.
 Actuarial assumptions included an annual medical cost trend rate of 8% initially, reduced by decrements to an ultimate rate of 5% after ten years.
 The rate included 2.9% inflation rate and 4% discount rate assumptions.